Beauty

 - It is a derivative of vitamin A - the first vitamin to be discovered, in 1913.

-- It is also a chemical compound synthesized from isoprene or pentadiene.
+- It's also a chemical compound synthesized from isoprene or pentadiene.

-- It is liposoluble and extremely fragile - it deteriorates in contact with oxygen, light and heat.
+- It is fat-soluble and extremely fragile - it deteriorates on contact with oxygen, light and heat.

 Retinol had its heyday in the 1980s, when it flooded the market.
-No wonder, since this molecule is capable of transforming the skin in only four weeks of use.
+Not surprising, since this molecule is capable of transforming the skin in just four weeks of use.

-The retinoids is a generic term for retinol and includes the retinol-based skin care products you will find on the shelves of Oh My Cream, and retinol-based products prescribed by health professionals.
-Retinoids are derivatives of vitamin A, transformed into retinoic acid, which we find in our beauty care products.
-Retinol is a form of retinoid, whose molecular weight may be different from other retinoids.
-Other forms of retinoids include adapalene, a topical retinoid, or tretinoin, often used in acne treatments.
+The retinoids is a generic term for retinol, encompassing the retinol-based skincare products you'll find on Oh My Cream's shelves, and retinol-based skincare products prescribed by healthcare professionals.
+Retinoids are vitamin A derivatives, transformed into retinoic acid, found in our beauty care products.
+Retinol is one form of retinoid, whose molecular weight may differ from that of other retinoids.
+Other forms of retinoids include adapalene, a topical retinoid, and tretinoin, often used in acne treatments.

 What is the most effective form of retinol?